Declarative by Design, Assistable Only by Convention: Benchmarking Multi-Agent Frameworks for AI-Assistability: Results

 \subsection{Framework Landscape}

-Figure~\ref{fig:framework_scatter} maps each framework along two dimensions: structural alignment (judge score, out of 24) and functional correctness (pass@1).
-Three frameworks occupy the upper-right \textit{sweet spot}, achieving both high pass@1 ($\geq$83\%) and above-median judge scores: \textbf{Agno} leads with the highest structural alignment ($\sim$19) at 83\% pass@1, followed by \textbf{Claude SDK} ($\sim$18.5, 83\%) and \textbf{OpenAI Agents} ($\sim$17, 83\%).
-For these frameworks, AI assistants reliably generate code that both executes correctly and follows idiomatic patterns.
+Figure~\ref{fig:framework_scatter} maps each framework along two dimensions: structural alignment (judge score, out of 24) and functional correctness (pass@1). \textbf{Agno} occupies the upper-right \textit{sweet spot} with the highest structural alignment ($\sim$18.3) and pass@1 ($\sim$72\%), demonstrating that AI assistants most reliably generate code for frameworks with a single canonical pattern. \textbf{Pydantic AI} achieves competitive pass@1 ($\sim$61\%) despite a lower judge score ($\sim$13), suggesting that functional correctness can emerge even when generated code diverges from idiomatic patterns. \textbf{Claude SDK} ($\sim$17.5, 50\%) and \textbf{OpenAI Agents} ($\sim$17, 44\%) cluster in the high-alignment, moderate-pass region---structurally sound code that does not always execute successfully.

-Below the 50\% pass@1 threshold, \textbf{Microsoft Agent Framework} and \textbf{AgentScope} achieve only 33\% pass@1 despite moderate judge scores. \textbf{Google ADK} presents the most extreme case: despite scoring $\sim$17 on structural alignment, zero implementations executed successfully.\footnote{We exclude Google ADK and Smolagents when estimating the median judge score.}